saioru/Event-Generator/README.md

 5. *Scalability*:
     - (Challenge) Ensuring the system to be operated as standalone module and dynamical in prompt design to fit or alterate in instructive format.
-    - (Design) Designing for standalone scalability through RESTful framework, paired with LangGraph supported node-based framework for reusability.
+    - (Design) Designing for standalone with [Docker](https://docs.docker.com/get-started/) scalability through RESTful [FastAPI](https://fastapi.tiangolo.com/) framework, paired with [LangGraph](https://langchain-ai.github.io/langgraph/) supported node-based framework for reusability.

 ## 📝 Setup
 - To initialize this application, follow these `steps`: